|What is Meningitis? Causes Symptoms Diagnosis Treatment|

-Complete blood count, biochemical profile and urinalysis to evaluate organ function.
+Baseline tests: Biochemical profile, complete blood count, and urinalysis to evaluate organ function.
 If an infection is present, there may be an increase in white blood cells, low white blood cells may occur in cats with FIV or FIP.
 Anemia may also be present in cats with FIP.
 Bacteria may be present in urine samples if your cat has a urinary tract infection.

 If endocarditis is suspected, a heart murmur may be heard via stethoscope.

-Blood tests to detect antibodies for viral infections such as FIP or FIV.
+Blood tests: To detect antibodies to viral infections such as FIP or FIV.
 Many cats have had exposure to the coronavirus which is responsible for FIP, so a positive test isn’t always necessarily proof a cat has FIP.

-If FIP is suspected in addition to blood tests to look for antibodies, your veterinarian may also take a sample of fluid in the abdomen for evaluation as well as specialised tests to detect the virus in the blood (PCR or ELISA).
+PCR or ELISA tests: If FIP is suspected in addition to blood tests to look for antibodies, your veterinarian may also take a sample of fluid in the abdomen for evaluation as well as specialised tests to detect the virus in the blood

-Cytology of nasal or ocular discharges if present.
+Cytology: Microscopic evaluation of nasal or ocular discharges.

 Prognosis depends on the cause of meningitis, if it is viral or fungal, the prognosis is poor, bacterial infections have a slightly more favourable outcome.